 Mamma Rocking Chair, Patrick Messier, 2005 (part of the decorative arts exhibits)

-The most significant gallery, in my opinion was the Brosseau Inuit Art Collection.
+In the new Pierre Lassonde Pavilion, I believe the most significant gallery, in my opinion was the Brosseau Inuit Art Collection.
 With over 2,600 pieces of which over 2,100 are sculptures, this is one of the most significant Inuit Art Collections in Canada.
 Here are but a few of the most memorable pieces that I saw.

 Shaman Undergoing Transformation, Abraham Anghik Ruben, 2000